Printer Friendly FCN Educator Course Outline

 - Answer the questions that come easily first!
 You'll be able to focus on the difficult questions with a sense of accomplishment and optimism.

-- Don’t press the ‘NEXT’ button at the end of the assignment until you have reviewed all the resources and links provided in the evaluation.
+- Don’t press the ‘NEXT’ button at the end of the evaluation until you have reviewed all the resources and links provided in the evaluation.

 - Clicking the ‘NEXT’ button is the final step in submitting your responses for each evaluation.
 You will not be able to change your answers after this step.
 Marks on submitted evaluations will not be adjusted.